markcarroll/makerspace/3dprinting/_posts/2021-09-08-buck-converter-box.md

 summary:
 ---

-This is a simple box with a snap-fit lid for a HiLetGo DC to DC Buck Converter to allow it to fit into a 3D printer case without coming in contact with the metal surround.
+This is a simple box with a snap-fit lid for a [HiLetGo DC to DC Buck Converter](https://amzn.to/3BRNHw4) to allow it to fit into a 3D printer case without coming in contact with the metal surround.

 In my case I wanted to run a [12V Gelid 40mm silent fan](https://amzn.to/3E0vgHq) off a [Ender 6's](https://amzn.to/3zVQq7e) 24V power supply.
 The Gelid fan is so much quieter than the stock fan this was absolutely worth the small amount of effort required.
+At first the idea of having to use a buck converter made me hesitate.
+I had not done any soldering in years and had never used a buck converter before.
+These ones I found on Amazon were great though, no soldering needed and the display allowed for no ambiguity about the voltage being passed through.
+Also, at only around $4 each it seemed like it was worth a try.

 However, I needed a safe way to mount the buck converter so this box is what I came up with.
 The lid is a tight snap fit so make sure you have your printer well tuned (or maybe print the list at 99%).
 The window in the lid allows you to see the LEDs on the buck converter while it is on.

 ![Buck converter box](/3dprinting/images/2021-09-08-buck-converter-box/buck converter box 2.png)
 ![Buck converter box](/3dprinting/images/2021-09-08-buck-converter-box/buck converter box 3.png)